M66B/FairEmail/docs/FAQ-en-rGB.md

 <a name="faq90"></a>
 **(90) Why are some texts linked while not being a link?**

 FairEmail will automatically link not linked web links (http and https) and not linked email addresses (mailto) for your convenience.
 However, texts and links are not easily distinguished, especially not with lots of [top level domains](https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains) being words.
-This is why texts with dots are sometimes incorrectly recognized as links, which is better than not recognizing some links.
+This is why texts with dots are sometimes incorrectly recognised as links, which is better than not recognising some links.

-Links for the tel, geo, rtsp and xmpp protocols will be recognized too, but links for less usual or less safe protocols like telnet and ftp will not be recognized.
-The regex to recognize links is already *very* complex and adding more protocols will make it only slower and possibly cause errors.
+Links for the tel, geo, rtsp and xmpp protocols will be recognised too, but links for less usual or less safe protocols like telnet and ftp will not be recognised.
+The regex to recognise links is already *very* complex and adding more protocols will make it only slower and possibly cause errors.

 Note that original messages are shown exactly as they are, which means also that links are not automatically added.

 <br />

 <a name="faq91"></a>
-**~~(91) Can you add periodical synchronization to save battery power?~~**
+**~~(91) Can you add periodical synchronisation to save battery power?~~**

-~~Synchronizing messages is an expensive proces because the local and remote messages need to be compared,~~ ~~so periodically synchronizing messages will not result in saving battery power, more likely the contrary.~~
+~~Synchronising messages is an expensive proces because the local and remote messages need to be compared,~~ ~~so periodically synchronising messages will not result in saving battery power, more likely the contrary.~~

-~~See [this FAQ](#user-content-faq39) about optimizing battery usage.~~
+~~See [this FAQ](#user-content-faq39) about optimising battery usage.~~

 <br />

 <a name="faq92"></a>
-**(92) Can you add spam filtering, verification of the DKIM signature and SPF authorization?**
+**(92) Can you add spam filtering, verification of the DKIM signature and SPF authorisation?**

-Spam filtering, verification of the [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) signature and [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) authorization is a task of email servers, not of an email client.
+Spam filtering, verification of the [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) signature and [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) authorisation is a task of email servers, not of an email client.
 Servers generally have more memory and computing power, so they are much better suited to this task than battery-powered devices.
 Also, you'll want spam filtered for all your email clients, possibly including web email, not just one email client.
 Moreover, email servers have access to information, like the IP address, etc of the connecting server, which an email client has no access to.

 Spam filtering based on message headers might have been feasible, but unfortunately this technique is [patented by Microsoft](https://patents.google.com/patent/US7543076).